 Investing is a great first step toward building wealth for yourself and your family.
-But because there are so many options for how to invest and your choices are so tailored to your personal preferences — putting your money to work can be a little overwhelming.
 Here’s a quick investing 101 to help get you started.

 Whether you’re new to investing or an old pro, investing includes a lot of uncertainty.
-You can make money and lose money.
 The most successful investors rely on fundamental principles.

 Ever come across the word “security” while Googling how to invest and felt a bit confused?